 Sturgeon photos by Greg Lashbrook

 The Sturgeon Festival, organized by Friends of the St. Clair River, is a partnership between natural resource agencies, government, industry, scientists, anglers, and recreationalists in order to highlight the ecosystem approach to managing fish and wildlife in the St. Clair River and to increase interest in restoring the lake sturgeon to higher levels of abundance.
 With everyone’s cooperation, this “Gentle Giant of the Great Lakes” will be saved from extinction for all to enjoy.
-Click on “More Facts” to read more about lake sturgeon and local restoration projects in the St. Clair River.
+Click on “More Facts” to read more about lake sturgeon and recently completed local habitat restoration projects in the St. Clair River.

 © 2013-2016 Friends of the St. Clair River Watershed.
 All rights reserved.